- Authenticate to the package registry

 especially on shared systems.For publishing packages

-When publishing packages, use the project endpoint.
-The URL structure is:
+When publishing packages, use the project endpoint:

 https://gitlab.example.com/api/v4/projects/<project_id>/packages/npm/